sedol1339/files/abstracts.md

 Arpit, D., Jastrzębski, S., Ballas, N., Krueger, D., Bengio, E., Kanwal, M. S., ...Lacoste-Julien, S. (2017).
 A Closer Look at Memorization in Deep Networks. arXiv, 1706.05394.
 Retrieved from https://arxiv.org/abs/1706.05394v2

+    - We conduct a series of experiments that contrast the learning dynamics of DNNs on real vs. noise data
+    - DNNs learn simple patterns first, before memorizing, taking advantage of patterns shared by multiple examples
+    - For appropriately tuned explicit regularization (e.g., dropout) we can degrade DNN training performance on noise datasets without compromising generalization on real data

 Balan, R., Singh, M., & Zou, D. (2017).
 Lipschitz Properties for Deep Convolutional Networks. arXiv, 1701.05217.
 Retrieved from https://arxiv.org/abs/1701.05217v1

+    - We hope to see a small change in the feature vector with respect to a deformation on the input signal
+    - The key step is to derive the Lipschitz properties
+    - It is desired to have a formula to compute the Lipschitz bound
+    - We compare different methods for computing the Lipschitz constants

 Bartlett, P., Foster, D. J., & Telgarsky, M. (2017).
 Spectrally-normalized margin bounds for neural networks. arXiv, 1706.08498.
 Retrieved from https://arxiv.org/abs/1706.08498v2

+    - We calculate DNN's Lipschitz constant: the product of the spectral norms of the weight matrices
+    - It highly correlates with a generalization bound (difference between train and test scores)
+    - We experiment on data with original or random labels
+    - SGD selects predictors whose complexity scales with the difficulty of the learning task

 Bengio, Y. (2017).
 The Consciousness Prior. arXiv, 1709.08568.
 Retrieved from https://arxiv.org/abs/1709.08568v2

 Bojarski, M., Yeres, P., Choromanska, A., Choromanski, K., Firner, B., Jackel, L., & Muller, U. (2017).
 Explaining How a Deep Neural Network Trained with End-to-End Learning Steers a Car. arXiv, 1704.07911.
 Retrieved from https://arxiv.org/abs/1704.07911v1

 Brutzkus, A., Globerson, A., Malach, E., & Shalev-Shwartz, S. (2017).
 SGD Learns Over-parameterized Networks that Provably Generalize on Linearly Separable Data. arXiv, 1710.10174.
 Retrieved from https://arxiv.org/abs/1710.10174v1

+    - Current generalization bounds for NNs fail to explain good generalization in the over-parameterized regime
+    - We study two-layer NN with Leaky ReLU trained with SGD on linearly separable data
+    - Will a large network will overfit in such a case or not?
+    - SGD both finds a global minimum, and avoids overfitting despite the high capacity
+    - For this case, we prove convergence rates of SGD to a global minimum independent of the network size
+    - This is the first theoretical demonstration that SGD can avoid overfitting

 Chang, B., Meng, L., Haber, E., Ruthotto, L., Begert, D., & Holtham, E. (2017).
 Reversible Architectures for Arbitrarily Deep Residual Neural Networks. arXiv, 1709.03698.
 Retrieved from https://arxiv.org/abs/1709.03698v2